najah-naaji/mlops-miniworkshop/lab-03-tfx-pipeline/README.md

 The source data in a CSV file format is in the GCS bucket.

-The TFX components run containers orchestrated by Kubeflow Pipelines.
+The TFX components run in containers orchestrated by Kubeflow Pipelines.

 ## Lab setup